 Most Dynavin units use WinCE to run the navigation program but on some units there is an option to get android instead.
 This change in hardware makes for a VERY different type of unit but there is much confusion and misunderstanding about what exactly Android means to a car head unit.

 The Dynavin is a dual system, meaning there is a "radio board" and a "GPS board."

 The radio board contains the Radio, DVD/CD, ipod, USB, SD, Bluetooth, Aux in, etc... these functions are identical on both the Android and Windows units,

 Then there is the GPS board....On windows units WinCE is used in the background to run the navigation software program.

 On Android units it is an android board so it can run navigation, but also apps, browsers, email, etc... but must have access to the internet to do so.

 I cannot stress this enough, the android versions are intended to be tethered to a cell phone through an infrastructure (NOT AD HOC) wifi hotspot, confirm that your phone does infrastructure wifi BEFORE you order a dynavin or be prepared to switch phones.
 If you do not intend to tether you are likely wasting your time with an android unit and would be better off with a windows unit.
 With the added flexibility of android comes the added possibility of issues, issues with android, issues with apps, issues with connectivity.
-In general these units work great but they are more complex and require a level of technical ability and knowledge to get the most out of them.
-If you are willing to spend the time to read, learn, dial everything in, and update things regularly, android will be a lot of fun for you, if you just want to “Set it and forget it”, get a windows unit.
+In general these units work fine but they are more complex and require a level of technical ability and knowledge to get the most out of them.
+If you are willing to spend the time to read, learn, dial everything in, and update and maintain things regularly, android will be a lot of fun for you, if you just want to "Set it and forget it", get a windows unit.

 2: What AC control relocation kit do I need for my E46?